10 Diversity Marketing Strategies for Success (+Brand Examples)

 1. Creating Inclusive Branding for Diverse Audiences

-In diversity marketing, it’s vital to embrace inclusivity in your branding and packaging.
+In diversity marketing, it’s vital to embrace inclusivity in your branding, packaging, and digital signage.
 When your brand’s imagery and presentation reflect a diverse range of people, it resonates with a broader audience.

 For instance, Crayola made “Colors of the World” crayons after hearing from people and teachers that they needed crayons for all skin colors.
 There are 24 crayons in the set with different shades for different skin tones.